woman drinking coffee on a cold day

 Central air conditioners cool an entire home by circulating cool air through a series of ducts.
 They provide better indoor air quality by filtering out dust, pollen and other allergens.

 You can save instantly on qualifying heating and cooling equipment through our Instant Discounts program.
 This program encourages local distributors to stock energy-efficient models, helping you find more options in your area and lower your energy bills.
-Refer to the table below for more information on equipment qualifications.

 Equipment qualifications